 - Enjoy music through A2DP or connect to a Bluetooth GPS for voice guidance.

-- Automatic switching among Bluetooth cell phone, intercom, stereo music.
+- Automatic switching among Bluetooth cell phones, intercom, and stereo music.

 - DSP echo noise cancellation and noise suppression technology, crystal clear voice quality is guaranteed in a high-speed environment